fenxu/azure-powershell-docs-prod/azure/RMSProtection/vlatest/Get-RMSTemplate.md

 Specifies the templates to load by locale by using a language-region code-pair, where language is an ISO-639 language code and region is an ISO 3166-1 country or region identifier (for instance, en-us, fr-fr, or es-es).
 If you do not specify this parameter, or you specify this parameter without a value, all available language versions for the same template are returned.
 To load templates for a different locale, specify it as a value with this parameter by using the language-region code-pair.
-For instance, if you are in Canada and your current system locale is set to English but you want to see the template names and description in French, specify -Culture  ¢â‚¬Å"fr-fr ¢â‚¬Â.
+For instance, if you are in Canada and your current system locale is set to English but you want to see the template names and description in French, specify -Culture "fr-fr"�.

 ```yaml
 Type: String